UPPMAX/uppmax_intro_python/docs/afternoon_session/lecture.md

 ### Mutability and function returns

-By convention a Python either mutates the input arguments or returns something
+By convention, a Python function either mutates the input arguments or returns something, but not both.
-* not both.
 It is also possible that function does nothing of the aforementioned.
 Let's see an example using a list which is a mutable object